AdaCore/spark2014/lrm/source/packages.rst

 .. centered:: **Dynamic Semantics**

 #.
 When a subprogram with a Refined Postcondition is called; first
    the subprogram is evaluated.
-If it terminates without exception the Refined Postcondition is evaluated.
-If this evaluates to True then the postcondition is evaluated as described in the Ada RM.
-If either the Refined Postcondition or the postcondition do not evaluate to True an exception is raised.
+The Refined Postcondition is evaluated immediately before the evaluation of the postcondition or, if there is no postcondition, immediately before the point at which a postcondition would have been evaluated.
+If the Refined Postcondition evaluates to True then the postcondition is evaluated as described in the Ada RM.
+If either the Refined Postcondition or the postcondition do not evaluate to True then the exception Assertions.Assertion_Error is raised.

 .. todo:: refined contract_cases.
           To be completed in the Milestone 3 version of this document.